Patient Concerns

 Texas Medical Board

-The Texas Medical Board requires all complaints to be submitted in writing and investigates complaints only against the license types listed below:
+The Texas Medical Board requires all complaints to be submitted in writing and investigates complaints against the license types listed below:

 - Physicians